arufa-research/junokit-user-docs/docs/getting-started/README.md

 #### Cleanup artifacts

-To clear artifacts data, use `trestle clean` and to clean artifacts for only one contract, use `trestle clean <contract-name>`.
+To clear artifacts data, use `junokit clean` and to clean artifacts for only one contract, use `junokit clean <contract-name>`.